LectroniC/breakwave/README.md

 `pip install pysndfx==0.3.6`

-Or you can use the `environment.yml` to set up the environment.
+Or you can use the `environment.yml` to set up the environment with `conda env update --file environment.yml --prune`.

 To run the code: